(This video was filmed on Day 12 of the Challenge)

 Here we go…

-Day One: January 1, 2020
+Day 1: January 1, 2020

 Milonga: La Glorieta, an outdoor gazebo in Belgrano where people gather to dance nightly.

-Results: Spectacular.
+The first night of the campaign was spectacular.
+Often new campaigns (like a diet) start on a high and the Asking Men to Dance campaign was no different.
 I asked 7 men to dance, verbally each time.
 All seven said yes.
 At least one was someone who I have danced with once before years ago, but I’m sure he thinks he is much higher level than me.
 Because he was standing alone looking rather glum I asked him anyway.

+How did I ask the men to dance?
 My language of choice for all the men was “Bailas?” (“Do you dance?”), “Quer bailar?” (“Do you want to dance?” or “Bailamos” (“Let’s dance.”)
 I used “Bailamos” only with someone I know socially.
 Using a verbal invitation works at La Glorieta and other more casual milongas.
 I don’t know if inviting verbally would work well at a formal milonga like Canning.
 I may have to lean more on a heavy mirada or cabeceo.
 We’ll see over the next 31 days.

-Day Two: January 2, 2020
+Day 2: January 2, 2020

-Day Three: January 3, 2020
+Day 3: January 3, 2020

 Milonga: Cheek to Cheek, an afternoon milonga